jflanigan/jamr/README.md

 Install these dependencies, and then change the relevant environment variables in `scripts/config.sh` to point at their executables.
-Source the script with `. scripts/config.sh`, so that other bash scripts have access to these envvars (or add them to ~/.bashrc to set them permanently).
+Source `scripts/config.sh`, so that other bash scripts have access to these envvars (or add them to ~/.bashrc to set them permanently).

 Run `./compile` to build an uberjar, which will be output to